ramishdev/bmw-aptitude-test-app/frontend/README.md

 ## Backend Integration

 The frontend connects to a Node.js/Express backend that provides:
-- RESTful API endpoints for cars data
+- RESTful API endpoints for data
 - Pagination for large datasets
 - Server-side filtering and sorting
 - Proper error handling